Hahnnz/HCP_preproc/README.md

-# Human Connectome Project Prepricess Pipeline
+# Human Connectome Project Preprocess Pipeline
 The HCP Pipelines product is a set of tools (primarily, but not exclusively, Python3) for processing MRI images for the [Human Connectome Project](https://www.humanconnectome.org/) using [Nipy](https://nipy.org/).
 Among other things, these tools implement the Minimal Preprocessing Pipeline (MPP)

 This Repository is inspired and implemented by [HCPpipelines](https://github.com/Washington-University/HCPpipelines) of Washington-University.
 And it is based on workfolw made by [fMRIprep](https://fmriprep.readthedocs.io/en/stable/), which is very good tools to implement sMRI or fMRI.